realFacesTeam/Real-Faces/docs/FutureImprovements.md

 ## 3D sound

 Add positonal and directional audio so that clients can hear what direciton another is.
-This is currently only possible in FireFox, due to peer Media Stream incompatibility with Web Audio API, so probably not worth the time.
+This is currently only possible in FireFox, due to peer media stream incompatibility with Web Audio API, so probably not worth the time.

 ## Cropping via facial detection